 And so we have determined that bilingual ministry is the best way to communicate that.
 We do not judge other churches based on doing this differently or on any other non-absolutes.
 But we encourage others to consider it.

-So as we celebrate Good Friday and Easter coming up, we at REO want people to reflect on exactly what Jesus’s life and death truly meant and what they mean today.
+So as we celebrate Good Friday and Easter coming up, we at Rambling Ever On want people to reflect on exactly what Jesus’s life and death truly meant and what they mean today.
 For me personally, they often mean that I die to my own ethnocentricity and embrace a world as similar to Acts 2 as possible, whatever that means for me in Chicago in 2017.
 Bilingualism has been invaluable in doing so.